maawoo/TDC_thesis/source/03_methods.md

 **prepare_odc**

 Finally, the module *prepare_odc* can be used to automatically create the dataset definition documents for each file of a given dataset.
-These are necessary in order for datasets to be indexed into an available ODC database, as mentioned in +@sec:open-data-cube.
+These are necessary in order for datasets to be indexed into an available ODC database, as mentioned in +@sec:odc_methods.
 Hereby, mostly Python packages of the standard library are used to collect the necessary information and create the YAML files.
 Additionally, the aforementioned package *rasterio* is used to collect spatial information about each raster file, which is an essential aspect of each definition document.
 The generated documents are stored with the same naming scheme and in the same location as each associated source file.